 Part 1 of the search plan must be completed before the ad is placed and the search begins.
-Marc Boutin (in the Human Resources office; mboutin@wellesley.edu) is the first point of contact with that office for academic departments launching searches.
-Human Resources maintains all applications via an online recruitment site (see
+Agatha Oehlkers (in the Human Resources office; aoehlkers@wellesley.edu) is the first point of contact with that office for academic departments launching searches.
+Human Resources maintains all applications via an online recruitment site (Go to My Wellesley portal/Employee Services/PeopleAdmin).

-PeopleAdmin under "Important Links" on the portal).
 The recruitment site is intuitive and relatively uncomplicated to navigate, but HR can provide desktop training for new users if it is desired.

 Part 2 of the plan lists candidates that the search committee has identified for both the long list (interviewed off campus or via telephone or Skype) and the short list (interviewed on campus).
 Off-campus interviews often take place face-to-face at a discipline's main academic conference.
 It is becoming increasingly common, however, to hold such long-list interviews by Skype or videoconference.
-Robbin Chapman, Associate Provost and Academic Director of Diversity and Inclusion (rchapman@wellesley.edu), is available to advise about all aspects of the search, up to and including good practices for remote interviewing, which can be more complicated than an in-person interview.
-Each tenure-track search is assigned a \$5,000 budget; questions about logistics for accessing this budget should be referred to Beccah Sparkes, Assistant Provost for Budget and Operations (rsparkes@wellesley.edu).
+The Associate Provost for Equity and Inclusion (TBD), is available to advise about all aspects of the search, up to and including good practices for remote interviewing, which can be more complicated than an in-person interview.
+Each tenure-track search is assigned a \$5,000 budget; questions about logistics for accessing this budget should be referred to Jessica Gaudreau, Associate Director of Academic Budget & Finance (jgaudrea@wellesley.edu).

 Before on-campus interviews, the department dean must approve the short list.
-This approval process will include an EEOC report run by Marc Boutin in the Human Resources office, which helps the College ensure that finalists in the search fairly represent the applicant pool.
+This approval process will include an EEOC report run by Agatha Oehlkers in the Human Resources office, which helps the College ensure that finalists in the search fairly represent the applicant pool.
 (Even before this point in a search, it may be advantageous for departments to run their long list by their dean, who can ask Human Resources to run an EEOC report that will indicate how well the long list reflects the applicant pool.)
 These reports are run confidentially, protecting the gender and racial identifications of individual candidates; at no point in a search should departments try to make their own informal determinations on such matters (for example by "Googling" candidates).
 The hiring guidelines (linked above) also include additional helpful information about what kinds of questions are legally allowable and where departments should exercise caution in interviews.
-Again, please consult with Robbin Chapman for specific guidance on the most effective ways to move through a search in compliance with all applicable regulations and with the expectation of achieving the best and most equitable outcome.
+Again, please consult with the Associate Provost for Equity and Inclusion for specific guidance on the most effective ways to move through a search in compliance with all applicable regulations and with the expectation of achieving the best and most equitable outcome.

 An on-campus interview generally takes one day and may often require the candidate to travel to campus from a distance and to stay overnight.
 The department's search budget is expected to cover such visits.
 It is customary for on-campus interviews to include either a sample class or a formal research presentation or both.
-Departments should generally invite students and colleagues from cognate departments and request feedback from such invitees.
+Departments should generally invite students and colleagues from cognate departments and request feedback from such invitees, but students may not serve as members of search committees.
 The candidate also meets with the department dean and with individual faculty members and/or groups within the department.
 The chair or department academic administrator should arrange the schedule of the campus visit and work with the candidate on her travel requirements.